It was April 7th, 2020.

 Nobel Prize winner and author of the bestselling book Thinking Fast and Slow (one of my top sales reads), Daniel Kahneman, would bet you picked Vaccine A. Why?
 Because even though the two statistics are mathematically equivalent, the way the data for Vaccine B is presented produces a vastly different emotional response because of the more vivid imagery it conveys.

 Telling your customer that your solution can increase their efficiency by 10% or can give them 20 hours of their time back every month works the same way.
-If you want your case to cut through the noise and stick, make sure you’re present it the right way, according to science!
+If you want your case to cut through the noise and stick, make sure you’re presenting it the right way, according to science!

 Related article: Here’s Why Your Business Case Numbers Are Falling Flat